nadavmatalon/rock-paper-scissors-lizard-spock/README.md

 <p>It consists of a slightly more sophisticated version of the well-known childrens' game, rock-paper-scissors.</p>

+<p>The game can be played either with two players or agaist the super computer 'Deep Though'.</p>

 <p>The rules are as follows:</p>

 <ul>